sriharisanjeev/RFID-LightSwitch/README.md

 This project is an RFID-based access control system that can switch an AC bulb ON/OFF using RFID cards.
 Only authorized cards can control the bulb.
 Unauthorized cards will not affect the bulb.

 It is a simple and effective way to understand how embedded systems, RFID technology, and relays can be combined to control real-world electrical devices.
-Demo Video YT link -

-🎥 Demo Video
+🎥 Demo Video  (click on the image below)

 [![Watch the video](https://img.youtube.com/vi/5wbcwc3pjAg/0.jpg)](https://www.youtube.com/watch?v=5wbcwc3pjAg)